 Kiyotaka IZUMI was a laureate of several national and international piano competitions: the Machida Piano Competition (Japan 1992), the Benelux Young Virtuoso Competition (Belgium 1998), the International EPTA Competition for Piano Duo (Belgium 1999) (at which he also received the SABAM Prize), the International Emmanuel Durlet Piano Competition (Belgium 2002) (at which he also received the special prize for the best performance of the work of Emmanuel Durlet), the International Maria Yudina Competition for Piano Duo (Russia 2005), the International Piano Competition Vila de Capdepera, where he was also awarded the special prize for the best performance of music by a Balearic Island Composer (Spain 2005), the International Competition “Un Ricetto in Musica” for piano duo (Italy 2008), the TV Music Award (France 2014) and the Concours Musical de France (France 2015).

 He has performed at the International Chopin Festival in Ghent, as well as at a Royal Gala Concert for Prince Philip and Princess Mathilde of Belgium.
-He has played with orchestras such as the National Orchestra of Belgium, the Academic Symphonic Orchestra of Volgograd, the Concert Festival Orchestra, the Hermes Ensemble and the Orchestra of the Royal Conservatoire Antwerp.
+He has played with orchestras such as the National Orchestra of Belgium, the Academic Symphonic Orchestra of Volgograd, the Concert Festival Orchestra, the Hermes Ensemble, the Orfeo Orchestra and the Orchestra of the Royal Conservatoire Antwerp.
 Kiyotaka performs in many of Belgium’s most prestigious venues: the Center for Fine Arts (Bozar) in Brussels, deSingel in Antwerp, the Bijloke Concert Hall in Ghent and the Concertgebouw in Bruges.
 Abroad, he has performed on prominent stages in the Netherlands, Luxemburg, Germany, Italy, England, Spain, Switzerland, Russia, Thailand, Japan and elsewhere.
 Kiyotaka Izumi has already recorded 11 CDs with music by Chopin, Schumann, Mendelssohn, Grieg, Tchaikovsky, Durlet, Fiocco, Boutmy, Robson, Raick and Kennis.
 His CDs and live concerts have often been broadcast by radios in Belgium, Germany and Japan.

 Kiyotaka is a pianist - accompanist at the Royal Conservatoire Antwerp.
 He teaches piano at the Municipal Academies of Music and Word in Borgerhout and Willebroek.